Zynga: Intellectual property infringement

 Zynga founder Mark Pincus has dismissed the criticisms, saying that competing video game makers have always released similar titles for each genre of game.
 The managing director of Lightspeed Venture Partners, Jeremy Liew, said that creating similar competing games has "always been part of the game industry."
 Following Zynga's January 2012 release of Hidden Chronicles, Paul Tassi of Forbes wrote that Zynga "refuses to innovate in any way, and is merely a follower when it comes to ideas and game design."
-In September 2009 Zynga was threatened with legal action by Nissan for using their trademarks in the game Street Racing.
+In September 2009 Zynga was threatened with legal action by Nissan for using its trademarks in the game Street Racing.
 Zynga subsequently renamed and changed the thumbnail images of all cars that were branded Nissan and Infiniti to "Sindats" and "Fujis" with the thumbnails changed.
-At the time they also renamed and redesigned automobiles depicted as being made by GM, Ferrari, Lamborghini, Saab, and others.
+At the time it also renamed and redesigned automobiles depicted as being made by GM, Ferrari, Lamborghini, Saab, and others.
 In September 2009, Zynga initiated trade secrets lawsuits against Playdom and 22 other rivals, including Green Patch which Playdom acquired in November 2009.
 These lawsuits were finally settled in November 2010.
 In October 2010, Zynga was criticized on Hacker News and other social media sites for having filed a patent application relating to the ability to purchase virtual currency for cash on gambling and other gaming sites.
 Commentators said that significant prior art exists for the concept.

 In January 2011, Techdirt reported that Zynga sent a cease and desist letter to Blingville alleging trademark infringement for its use of the letters "ville" in the name of a proposed Facebook game.
 Blingville filed a suit for declaratory judgment that it did not infringe on a Zynga trademark.
 As reported in Gamasutra, Jay Monahan of Zynga responded by saying that Blingville's "[use] of the name 'BlingVille' is an obvious attempt to capitalize on the fame and goodwill associated with Zynga's family of 'ville' games which includes FarmVille and CityVille".

 In November 2011, Inside Mobile Apps wrote that Zynga's lawyers demanded that mobile game developer Latman Interactive abandon its trademark registration for the game Quackville.
 Night Owl Games has also filed a lawsuit for declaratory judgment that its game Dungeonville does not infringe any Zynga trademarks after Zynga protested Night Owl's registration of the Dungeonville trademark.
 In May 2012, Zynga sued Kobojo for trademark infringement for calling one of its games PyramidVille.
 In October that year Zynga and Kobojo settled the suit with neither party making any payment as part of the settlement.